USE CALAMARES INSTALLER in Build 241210 and 241208

 INSTALL Exton|Defender to hard drive using Anaconda

 You can use Anaconda (Fedora’s installer).
-There is a link to Anaconda on the Desktop.
+There is a link to Anaconda in the menu.
 Please read this INSTRUCTION before you start the installation.
 You can (if you want) use Grub2 as boot loader.
-IMPORTANT NOTE: Since this Defender Build is based on an unstable version of Fedora I must strongly discourage you from installing Exton|Defender on a computer where you already have other Linux systems (and perhaps Windows installed).
+IMPORTANT NOTE: Since Defender Build 241208 is based on an unstable version of Fedora I must strongly discourage you from installing Exton|Defender version 241208 on a computer where you already have other Linux systems (and perhaps Windows installed).
 You may mess up your current (working) boot loader.
 That said I also must say that Anaconda is a well known and “fairly sophisticated” installer.
 I did a “test install” of Exton|Defender on one of my computers without problems.
 I did not install Grub2 though, since I already have seven (7) Linux systems and Windows 11 installed.
 Please read my INSTRUCTION How to dual-boot, triple-boot or multi-boot Linux with Windows and be happy…

-Note also: Be sure to install on a partition formatted with the ext3 filesystem – see above.
-Using Anaconda Installer has one big disadvantage.
+Note also: Using Anaconda Installer has one big disadvantage.
 You will only get a basic Fedora Rawhide System.
 Nothing will be left of Exton|Defender.
 For example will Refracta Snapshot be gone!
-Also “my” kernel 6.5.3-amd64-exton.
+Also “my” kernel 6.12.1-amd64-exton.
 After the installation using Anaconda (and a reboot) you must install some new packages for the System to be usable.
 Here is an example command: “dnf install cinnanmon Xorg xinit gdm firefox leafpad lxterminal pcmanfm“.
 Finally run the command “systemctl enable gdm” and reboot.
 After that you will be able to log in from GDM Login Manager (as your created user or as root) to either Cinnamon or Gnome.

 INSTALL Exton|Defender to HARD DRIVE using Refracta Installer

-You can also use Refracta Installer preferable in VirtualBox.
+You can also use Refracta Installer preferable in VirtualBox/VMware.
 Using Refracta Installer is the best way to install to hard drive if you want an exact copy of Exton|Defender, which you later on can change to your liking.
-How to use Refracta Installer in VirtualBox:
+How to use Refracta Installer in VirtualBox/VMware:

 1. Create the install partition with the ext3 filesystem and a SWAP partition in advance.